 - Access to academic resources and support from tutors, campus resources, and faculty

-- Connected courses are taken with like-minded individuals designed to engage their passion and help them learn outside of the classroom
+- Interaction with like-minded individuals so you can engage your passions and learn outside of the classroom

-- Mentoring from upper-level students in many of our LCs who have experience in the LC topic.
+- Mentoring from upper-level students who have experience in the LC topic

-- Events and virtual programming tailored to the LC by content experts connected to that LC
+- Events and programs tailored to the LC by content experts connected to that LC

-In the end, LCs bring connection to students.
-It doesn’t matter where you are — you will find friends, mentors, and support here!
+In the end, LCs connect you to other students.
+It doesn’t matter which LC you join, but the LC experience will help you find friends, mentors, and support!